 (b) require you to pay all or part of the outstanding balance of your Payright Account; or

 (c) take further action to enforce its rights and recover the amounts due including (but not limited to) referring you to a credit and collection agency.

 8.4 Subject to clause 8.5, Payright will issue you with a Default Notice before it exercises any of its other rights.
 The Default Notice will advise you of the default and notify you of how to remedy it and by when it must be remedied.
+For the avoidance of doubt Payright will provide you with a reasonable time to remedy any default, such period of time will be specified in the Default Notice.
 If you do not or cannot remedy the default within the time set out in a Default Notice all amounts you owe to Payright in your Payright Account and otherwise in connection with this Continuing Credit Contract will immediately become due and payable and Payright may take further action to enforce its rights and recover the amounts due.

-8.6 If your Payright Account is closed, cancelled or suspended, you must still make payments in accordance with any applicable Credit and Repayment Schedules until the outstanding balance of your Payright Account is paid in full.
+8.6 Unless we agree otherwise, you must still make payments in accordance with any applicable Credit and Repayment Schedules until the outstanding balance of your Payright Account is paid in full.

 8.7 If you fail to make a minimum payment by the due date (including because a direct debit is unsuccessful) or if you fail to pay the total amount due under a Credit and Repayment Schedule by the due date, Payright may issue you with a Late Payment Notice and charge you a Late Payment Fee.